vincentmanz/Metagenomics_2024/Day_2/Day2_assembly.md

-# Mapping the reads back to the assembly
+# Back Mapping: mapping the reads back to the assembly

 Next thing to do is mapping all the reads back to the assembly.
 We use the renamed >5000 nt contigs and do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.